Why Sheffield, and why a rose

 Sheffield in the late 18th century was the centre of the British steel and cutlery trade.
 The town also developed a large silver trade, partly because the same skilled hands that worked steel could work silver, and partly because the invention of Sheffield plate in the 1740s (silver fused onto a copper core) had built local expertise in working with sheet metal.
 By the 1770s, Sheffield silversmiths were sending pieces to Chester, York or London for assay, which was as slow and expensive as the equivalent situation in Birmingham.

 The Sheffield Assay Office was founded in 1773 by the same Act of Parliament that founded Birmingham.
 The mark chosen was a crown, which had heraldic significance for the office, paired in some cases with a rose.
-The crown was the primary office mark for over two centuries.
-In 1975 the crown was dropped from the gold mark (although it remained on silver until 1999), and the rose became the primary identifier on Sheffield-assayed gold.
+The crown was the primary Sheffield office mark on silver for two centuries.
+In 1975, when the Hallmarking Act 1973 came into force, the crown was retired and the Tudor rose became the single Sheffield town mark across gold, silver and platinum.

 The crown and rose marks over time